Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Mei 2025 13.37.58 UTC
+- WIB: Rabu, 7 Mei 2025 14.26.41 UTC
-- WITA: Rabu, 7 Mei 2025 14.37.58 UTC
+- WITA: Rabu, 7 Mei 2025 15.26.41 UTC
-- WIT: Rabu, 7 Mei 2025 15.37.58 UTC
+- WIT: Rabu, 7 Mei 2025 16.26.41 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: motivational
+Kategori: success